raphaelsom/BrightnessAndContrast/README.md

 - `--sqrt`
   Test and benchmark all square root implementations.
-  Benchmark result is written to `%s`.
+  Benchmark result is written to benchmark.csv.
   No brightness/contrast implementation is executed.

 - `-h`, `--help`